-The Senate Committee on Agriculture, Food, and Agrarian Reform cited Chinese national Chaoqun Shi in contempt for alleged agricultural smuggling and for "lying under oath."
+The Senate Committee on Agriculture, Food, and Agrarian Reform has cited Chinese national Chaoqun Shi in contempt for alleged agricultural smuggling and for lying under oath.

-Senator Erwin Tulfo initiated the contempt motion, expressing frustration over Shi's "repeated lying" during the hearing.
+Senator Erwin Tulfo initiated the contempt motion, citing frustration over Shi's repeated lies during the hearing.

-Shi, who was identified as a lessee of Vigour Freezer and previously apprehended by the Bureau of Immigration for alleged smuggling, claimed he had no local contacts since arriving in the Philippines in 2017.
+Shi, identified as a lessee of Vigour Freezer and previously apprehended by the Bureau of Immigration for alleged smuggling, claimed he had no local contacts since arriving in the Philippines in 2017.

-The committee's action follows a raid and inspection that uncovered P100 million worth of undocumented frozen meat products in a warehouse Shi allegedly leased and converted into a cold storage facility.
+The committee's action follows a raid and inspection that uncovered P100 million worth of undocumented frozen meat products in a warehouse Shi allegedly leased.

 Topics in this story